grnet/kamaki/docs/examplesdir/server.rst

 .. note:: There is no reason to limit injections to ssh keys.
 Users with an
-    adequate understanding of the remote OS are encouraged to prepare and inject all kinds of useful files, e.g. **lists of package sources**, **default user profiles**, **device mount configurations**, etc.
+    adequate understanding of the remote OS are encouraged to prepare and inject all kinds of useful files, e.g., **lists of package sources**, **default user profiles**, **device mount configurations**, etc.